 El Centro Parte Tres: San Juan de Dios

 We found relief from the intense heat, which has left Richard a little lobsterish, in this fountain, in which public swimming is permitted.
 It's larger than the pool in Korey's neighborhood, so we will probably visit it in the future for cooling off.
-There was even once little kid that stripped down to his whitey-tighties, but we didn't want to take a picture and be prosecuted for child-pornography.
-Just take my word for it.
+There was even once little kid that stripped down to his whitey-tighties, but we didn't want to take a picture and be prosecuted for child-

 picture tour of UAG in the near future.